Province of Perugia: History

 In 1921, the municipal council of Terni proposed the separation of the province into the new provinces of Perugia and Terni.

 In 1923, Rieti together with Cittaducale were added to the province of Rome (Lazio).
-The remaining Province of Umbria was divided into the Provinces of Perugia and Terni in 1927.
+The remaining Province of Umbria was divided into the provinces of Perugia and Terni in 1927.

 Administration

+The 59 municipalities (comuni) in the province of Perugia are administered by an elected local authority which is responsible for regional planning, managing and addressing municipalities activities, environment, energy, road maintenance etc.